-As of the date of this statement of additional information, Institutional Shares are not available for purchase.
+\ As of the date of this Statement of Additional Information, Institutional Shares are not available for purchase.

-Aspiriant Risk-Managed Equity Allocation Fund ("Equity Allocation Fund"), Aspiriant Risk-Managed Municipal Bond Fund ("Municipal Bond Fund"), Aspiriant Defensive Allocation Fund ("Defensive Allocation Fund"), and Aspiriant Risk-Managed Taxable Bond Fund ("Taxable Bond Fund") (each a "Fund"; collectively, the "Funds") are diversified series of Aspiriant Trust (the "Trust"), an open-end management investment company organized on November 22, 2011, as a statutory trust under the laws of the State of Delaware.
+Aspiriant Risk-Managed Equity Allocation Fund ("Equity Allocation Fund"), Aspiriant Risk-Managed Municipal Bond Fund ("Municipal Bond Fund"), and Aspiriant Risk-Managed Taxable Bond Fund ("Taxable Bond Fund") are series of Aspiriant Trust (the "Trust"), an open-end management investment company organized on November 22, 2011, as a statutory trust under the laws of the State of Delaware.
 Aspiriant, LLC (the "Adviser") serves as the investment adviser to the Funds.
-For the Equity Allocation Fund, Aperio Group, LLC ("Aperio") serves as the sub-adviser for the quality strategy, and Wellington Management Company LLP ("Wellington") serves as the sub-adviser for the global quality growth strategy.
-Allspring Global Investments, LLC ("Allspring"), MacKay Shields LLC ("MacKay Shields"), and Nuveen Asset Management, LLC ("Nuveen"), serve as the Municipal Bond Fund's sub-advisers.
+For the Equity Allocation Fund, Aperio Group, LLC ("Aperio") and Grantham, Mayo, Van Otterloo & Co.
+LLC ("GMO") serve as the sub-advisers for the quality strategy, and Wellington Management Company LLP ("Wellington") serves as the sub-adviser for the global quality growth strategy.
+Allspring Global Investments, LLC ("Allspring Investments"), MacKay Shields LLC ("MacKay Shields"), and Nuveen Asset Management, LLC ("Nuveen"), serve as the Municipal Bond Fund's sub-advisers.

 Information about the Funds is set forth in the prospectus dated August 1, 2022 (the "Prospectus") and provides the information you should know before investing.
 To obtain a copy of the Prospectus, please call 1-877-997-9971 or write to P.O.
 Box 2175, Milwaukee, WI 53201-2175.
-This Statement of Additional Information ("SAI") is not a prospectus, but contains information in addition to that set forth in the Prospectus.
+This Statement of Additional Information ("SAI") is not a prospectus and contains information in addition to that set forth in the Prospectus.
 This SAI is intended to provide you with additional information regarding the activities and operations of the Funds and the Trust and it should be read in conjunction with the Prospectus.

-The Funds' financial statements for the fiscal year ended March 31, 2022 are included in the Trust's Annual Report to shareholders, which has been filed with the U.S. Securities and Exchange Commission ("SEC") and is incorporated by reference into this SAI.
+The Funds' financial statements for the fiscal year ended March 31, 2023 are included in the Trust's Annual Report to shareholders, which has been filed with the U.S. Securities and Exchange Commission ("SEC") and is incorporated by reference into this SAI.